bruceravel/demeter/documentation/Athena/bkg/rbkg.rst

 Now let's examine the effect of choosing different values for :procparam:`rbkg`.
 First, make a copy of the data so we can directly compare different values.
-Do that by selecting :quoted:`Copy current group` from the Group menu or by pressing :kbd:`Alt`-:kbd:`y`. :demeter:`athena` now looks like this.
+Do that by selecting :menuselection:`Group --> Copy current group` or by pressing :kbd:`Alt`-:kbd:`y`. :demeter:`athena` now looks like this.

 .. _fig-rbkg: